 DiMarzio, Inc. (original name: DiMarzio Musical Instrument Pickups, Inc.) is a United States manufacturer best known for this Super Distortion model, which was the first after-market direct replacement guitar pickup.
 It was introduced in 1972 and is still one of the most popular models.

 The DiMarzio Super Distortion pickups became popular among rock guitarists in the 1970s due to their high output volume.
 These DiMarzio pickups was favored by artists such as David Gilmour (Pink Floyd), "Fast" Eddie Clarke (Motorhead), Ace Frehley (KISS), Jerry Garcia (The Grateful Dead) in the 1970's.
 More recent users include: Chris Broderick (Megadeth), Kurt Cobain (Nirvana), Billy Corgan (The Smashing Pumpkins), Eddie Van Halen (Van Halen), Eric Johnson, Steve Morse (Deep Purple), Yngwie Malmsteen, Phil Collen (Def Leppard), James “Munky” Shaffer (Korn), Noodles (The Offspring).

 Interestingly, the Schaller Machine heads fitted on this guitar have the inscription “Made In W Germany”, as these were made before the reunification of Germany in 1989.

 These Schaller machine heads were retro-fitted as can be seen from the previous screw-holes.

 Schaller Electronic GmbH, generally known as Schaller, is a high-end German manufacturer of components for musical instruments, most famous for their fully enclosed machine heads, which are standard on many top-of-the-line guitars and available as an extra cost option on many others.
 The company was founded by Helmut Schaller as a radio repair shop in 1945.
 Later they started to provide quality hardware for musicians, including Les Paul who Schaller met.
-Shaller also made special products on behalf of Gibson - like the Gibson TP-6 fine tuning tailpiece which is also seen on this guitar.
-Shaller are producing only in Germany at their location in Postbauer-Heng (Bavaria) and employ about 120 people (2006).
+Schaller also made special products on behalf of Gibson - like the Gibson TP-6 fine tuning tailpiece which is also seen on this guitar.
+Schaller are producing only in Germany at their location in Postbauer-Heng (Bavaria) and employ about 120 people (2006).

 John Birch added a phase switch which adds a different tonality option to the guitar.
 The out-of-phase sound can be activated when both humbuckers are in use (when the humbucker selector is in the middle position).
 The phase switch is pictured above: it is the closest control knob next to the input jack (black tophat with silver inset).